 Facebook has by far the largest online community of users and wealth of features than any other network.
-According to the 2016 runner survey by Running USA, 44% of runners use the platform as a primary source of race information.
+According to Running USA’s National Runner Survey, 44% of runners use the platform as a primary source of race information.

 So when it comes to marketing your race on Facebook, where do you begin?

 In the rest of this article, we take a look at all the different tools Facebook has to offer for marketing your event, discussing each one’s strengths and weaknesses – starting with your Facebook page.

 Your Facebook page

 Facebook has long aspired to offering its users a self-contained experience, that includes anything from their daily news to their shopping – sort of like a mini-internet within the internet.

 In that sense, the best way to think of your Facebook page is to think of it as your website on Facebook.
 It is the place where you provide information about your brand and where your fans should turn to first to hear what you have to say.